sophia172/ByteTheNews_Hackthon/README.md

    - `HF_ACCESS_TOKEN`: Your HuggingFace token for **google/shieldgemma-2b** access
    -
 4. **Run server**:
+   Give it some time to download the big ShieldGemma model.
+If it takes too long, try to rerun the server.py
     ```bash
    python server.py
    ```

 # 📑 Run the Extension
    1. Open Chrome browser.
    2. Click three dots next to your profile picture on the top right.